skymacfadyen/Staff-Design-Manager/README.md

 ## Deployment

-Just gotta shoot me an email at: skymacfadyen@gmail.com
+Send an email to: skymacfadyen@gmail.com

 ## Built With